 Download the Infographic

 1. Considerations Before You Begin

-- Participate in activities: Get creative!
-Use breakout rooms and access drawing tools to create more engagement
+- Participate in activities, including breakout rooms and access drawing tools to create more engagement

 2. Content: Develop for Online

 The most common mistake I see is that people plan for hybrid meetings as if it’s a standard face-to-face meeting.
 Instead, you must flip your thought process and think about your virtual attendees first.
 What do they need to feel included?

 - Send the agenda and relevant documents in advance.

 - Verbal Discussion: Call on your virtual attendees by name to invite their input.
 Control the chaos by stating who should speak first, second, and so on.

 - Assign someone to monitor chat and empower them to speak up.
 Not everyone is comfortable interrupting or speaking up during a meeting.
 Allowing attendees to contribute via chat is a great way to include all attendees.